 Innovation ‘labs’ – alternatively known as centres, studios, hubs and hives – are located across the spectrum of the Singapore finance sector, from global banks (e.g. Citi, BNP Paribas, Deutsche Bank, HSBC, Standard Chartered, UBS) and local banks (DBS, OCBC, UOB), to insurance firms (AXA, MetLife), payments companies (Mastercard, PayPal, Visa) and the Big Four.
 Most of these labs are expanding their headcounts.
 UOB’s eLab, which was set up last year and focuses on AI technology, is hiring about 15 people in the 12 months to October 2019, for example.

 The most popular job vacancies at innovation labs include data engineers, mobile developers and full-stack developers with web experience, says April Jimenez, a senior consultant at recruiters Huxley in Singapore.
 Business development roles are also on offer.
-Citi is currently seeking an “innovation specialist” who will be “shaping and executing initiatives within the lab”.
-OCBC’s Open Vault lab, which has just poached Reuben Wakeley from EY as its new head, is hiring a “fintech external relations and thought leadership lead”.
+Citi is currently seeking an “innovation specialist” who will be “shaping and executing initiatives within the lab”, while OCBC’s Open Vault lab recently poached Reuben Wakeley from EY as its new head.

 If you join an innovation lab, even in a programming role, you will need strong communication skills because you will be working closely with staff from fintech startups whose technology your bank wants to tap.
 “There may even be times you need to pitch ideas that seem not directly aligned with immediate business goals, so banks look for people with confidence and charisma,” says Clarence Quek, a strategic account director at recruiters Randstad in Singapore.
 “Technologists with business acumen stand out as candidates as they understand the needs of the bank and the customers.”